Guide: What to do if you become unemployed after moving to Finland

 If you have completed vocational education or a higher education degree abroad, you must submit a copy of your degree certificate (diploma) or an extract from a register of completed study credits that shows the name of your degree and the scope of your studies to Kela.
 The documents must be translated into Finnish, Swedish or English.

-You can get unemployment benefits after you have been registered as an unemployed jobseeker with the employment services for at least 7 working days (Monday to Friday).
+You can get unemployment benefits only after you have been registered as an unemployed jobseeker with the employment services for at least 7 working days.
 This is called a waiting period (omavastuuaika).
 You cannot get unemployment benefits during the waiting period.

 If your employer pays out your unused vacation days at the end of your employment (holiday compensations), the payment of your unemployment benefits cannot start right away.